Dorce Gamalama: Personal life

 Dorce Gamalama was of Minangkabau descent from her mother's side, as well as Binjai-Arab from her father's side.
 She had four adopted children and owned a number of orphanages that have cared for thousands of children.
 She additionally had six adopted grandchildren.

 She was a Muslim, and went on Hajj to Mecca in 1990 and 1991.
 On 9 November 2008, she attended the funeral of Imam Samudra, one of the men executed for the 2002 Bali bombings.
 She spent half an hour in the house of the executed man and spoke with his mother.
 On leaving she was quoted as saying "I'm certain he's gone to heaven".

 Dorce Gamalama once lived in traditional Minang-style home, a Rumah Gadang, which was sold in November 2018 for 2 billion Indonesian Rupiah (approximately $140,100) to help raise funds for orphaned children in Palestine, Syria, and Indonesia.

 She died from complications of COVID-19 on 16 February 2022, at the age of 58.
 She had tested positive three weeks prior.
-Her final wish to be buried as a woman were not respected by her family or religious leaders.
+Her final wish to be buried as a woman was not respected by her family or religious leaders.